wedesoft/www.wedesoft.de/_posts/2024-09-26-jolt-physics-engine.md

 See [Makefile][9] for complete build code.

 The core of the example creates a shape of dimension a×b×c and sets the density to 1000.0.
-Furthermore the convex radius used for approximating collision shapes needs to much smaller than the object dimensions.
+Furthermore the convex radius used for approximating collision shapes needs to be much smaller than the object dimensions.
 The limit for the linear velocity is lifted and most importantly the solution for gyroscopic forces is enabled.
 Furthermore linear and angular damping are set to zero.
-Finally the body is created, added to the physics system and the angular velocity is set to an interesting value.
+Finally the body is created, added to the physics system, and the angular velocity is set to an interesting value.
 The code snippet is shown below:

 {% highlight c++ %}